uni-notes/uni-notes/docs/1_Core/Technical_Report_Writing/01_Part_A.md

 - Short Answer
 - Scale

-1. Should not be too connotative (negative)
-2. Precise (mention names)
-3. Concise (difficult to approximate --> estimate)
-4. Plainness (don't use complicated words)
-5. Avoid Cliches, Jargons, Foreign Words
-6. Avoid gender biased words (mankind --> humanity)
-7. Avoid too many nouns (Window Sash Installation Company --> the company that installs window sashes)

-## Questionnaires

-1. Open Ended ( How would you describe this flavor of ice cream? )
-2. Close Ended ( Do you think this ice cream is too rich in flavor? )
-3. Multiple Choice
-4. Checklist
-5. Ranking
-6. Short Answer
-7. Scale

-Misc: <br>
+Misc points to remember:
-- Double Barreled Question : How have teachers and students reacted to the new 30min lunch break? <br>
+- Double Barreled Question : How have teachers and students reacted to the new 30min lunch break?
-- Leading Question : Do you think the new cafeteria lunch menu offers a better variety of healthy foods than the old one?<br>
+- Leading Question : Do you think the new cafeteria lunch menu offers a better variety of healthy foods than the old one?
-- Minimum Number of Respondents is Total Size / 10<br>
+- Minimum Number of Respondents is Total Size / 10

 ---